Silassales/Displayly/backend/readme.md

 }
 ```

-**IMPORTANT**: The reset access token can only be used in the next endpoint described and will expiry 5 minutes after being issued.
+**IMPORTANT**: The reset access token can only be used in the next endpoint described and will expire 5 minutes after being issued.
 If the token expiries, you will need to call this endpoint again to get a new token.

 **3. Resetting The Password**